JoinTheAlliance/discord-docsbot/README.md

 ![interactions-endpoint](https://user-images.githubusercontent.com/534619/157510959-6cf0327a-052a-432c-855b-c662824f15ce.png)

 This is the process we'll use for local testing and development.
-When you've published your bot to Cloudflare, you will _want to update this field to use your Cloudflare Worker URL._
+When you've deployed your bot to Cloudflare, you will _want to update this field to use your Cloudflare Worker URL._

 ## Deploying app

 This repository is set up to automatically deploy to Cloudflare Workers when new changes land on the `main` branch.
-To deploy manually, run `npm run publish`, which uses the `wrangler publish` command under the hood.
-Publishing via a GitHub Action requires obtaining an [API Token and your Account ID from Cloudflare](https://developers.cloudflare.com/workers/wrangler/cli-wrangler/authentication/#generate-tokens).
+To deploy manually, run `npm run deploy`, which uses the `wrangler deploy` command under the hood.
+Deploying via a GitHub Action requires obtaining an [API Token and your Account ID from Cloudflare](https://developers.cloudflare.com/workers/wrangler/cli-wrangler/authentication/#generate-tokens).
 These are stored [as secrets in the GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository), making them available to GitHub Actions.
 The following configuration in `.github/workflows/ci.yaml` demonstrates how to tie it all together:

 ```yaml
 release: